Demodularization can help control technical debt

 And that’s when the trouble begins.

 Within this adversarial dynamic, technologists try to protect themselves against future recriminations by “working to rule.”
-They perform only work that the internal customer specifies.
-If they find something else that needs work, they perform that work only if they successfully obtain the customer’s approval.
-Some customers continue to adhere to zero-tolerance policies with respect to technical debt.
-But engineers cannot meet such non-specific requirements.
-Because technologists are “working to rule,” they use the ambiguity of the zero-tolerance requirement to assert that they performed all explicitly specified work.
-This level of performance is analogous to the work-to-rule actions of some employees involved in labor disputes with their employers.
-In these actions, employees are literally in compliance with the requirements of the employer, but only literally [LIBCom 2006].
+They perform only work that is specified by the internal customer.
+If they find something additional that must be done, they perform that work only if they successfully obtain the customer’s approval.
+Some customers continue to adhere to a zero-tolerance policy with respect to technical debt, but such a non-specific requirement cannot be met.
+Because technologists are “working to rule,” they use the ambiguity of the zero-tolerance requirement to assert that they performed all work that was sufficiently specified.
+This level of performance is analogous to the work-to-rule actions of some employees involved in labor disputes with their employers, and who are literally in compliance with the requirements of the employer, but only literally [LIBCom 2006].

-Requiring that deliverables be free of technical debt contributes to formation of an adversarial culture.
-In such cultures the adversaries are the technologists and their internal customers.
-Shedding that adversarial culture can be difficult once it sets in.
+Requiring deliverables to be totally free of technical debt contributes to formation of an adversarial culture, wherein the adversaries are the technologists and their internal customers.
+Shedding that adversarial culture, once it sets in, can be difficult.
 Compelling employees, vendors, or contractors to deliver work that’s free of all technical debt is therefore unlikely to succeed.
-Whether employees or contractors perform the work in-house, or the work is outsourced, the results can be problematic.
-In the context of an adversarial culture, deliverables that meet the minimum possible interpretation of the stated objectives are almost certain to carry unacceptable levels of technical debt.
+Whether work is performed in-house by employees, or is outsourced, or is performed in-house by contractors, deliverables that meet the minimum possible interpretation of the objectives of the effort are almost certainly burdened with unacceptable levels of technical debt.
 What can we do to prevent this?

-To avoid creating an adversarial culture, we can specify in project objectives the total removal of some kinds of technical debt.
-To ensure steady progress, develop a statement of objectives that includes complete retirement of at least one well-defined class of technical debt.
-Emphasize debt classes that have the highest anticipated MICs in the near term.
-Address other well-defined classes of technical debt on a best-effort basis.
+To avoid creating an adversarial culture, we can specify in project objectives some kinds of technical debt that must be removed in toto.
+To ensure steady progress in technical debt retirement, develop a statement of objectives that includes complete retirement of at least one well-defined class of technical debt, emphasizing debt classes that have the highest anticipated MICs in the near term.
+Other well-defined classes of technical debt can be addressed on a best-effort basis.

-We must accept as the “cost of doing business,” any other forms of technical debt that remain at the end of a given project.
-We must also accept that some artifacts might later become technical debt, even though they aren’t at present.
+We must accept that any other forms of technical debt that remain at the end of a given project, or any constructions that later come to be recognized as technical debt, are just the “cost of doing business.”
 We’ll get to them, but unfortunately, not this time.

 References